Skip to Content

 Method

-1. Prepare the crust: Place the flour and ½ teaspoon salt into a food processor fitted with a blade.
-Pulse 3-4 times to combine.
+1. Place the flour and salt in a food processor fitted with the blade attachment.
+Pulse 3 to 4 times to combine.
+Add the butter and pulse 8 to 12 times until pea-sized clumps form.

-Note: pie dough can be frozen for up to three months.
-Simply store it wrapped tightly in plastic wrap.
-When you’re ready to use it, thaw it in the fridge overnight and then roll it out as stated in the recipe.
+Pie dough can be frozen for up to 3 months.
+Store it wrapped tightly in plastic wrap.
+When ready to use, thaw in the refrigerator overnight before rolling out.

 Nutrition Info